IT-Labs/GatherApp-.NET/README.md

 ---

+**IMPORTANT: Credit where credit is due.
+This app is the end product of the amazing work put in by the participants in our latest Internship program – showing off their amazing technical skills, but also ability to truly cooperate and collaborate!**

 ## Introduction

 This application is the back-end part of GatherApp project that enables employees to create a variety of events, differing in theme, location, type, and guest list both on behalf of the company and the employee as an individual.
 The front-end part of this project can be found on this link **[here](https://github.com/IT-Labs/GatherApp-UI)**.